Hunterszone/exorcism-lang/README.md

 - Platform-independent code generation
 - Efficient low-level representations
 - A foundation used by many production languages

-This means Exorcism programs can benefit from decades of compiler optimization research without implementing every optimization manually.

 ## The Runtime Environment